 - East Anacapa Island Trail: Just 2.5 miles in length with only 400 feet of elevation gain is this easy rated hike that brings you around the entire Anacapa Island.
 This trail promises view after view and a whole lot of seagulls!

 - Black Mountain Trail: Located on Santa Rosa Island is this 6 mile moderate hike.
 Starting at the campground you climb about 1,300 feet often above the clouds of the marine layer.
 On clear days you are rewarded with panoramic views.

 - El Montana Trail: This difficult almost 9 mile hike takes you up about 1,900 feet in elevation to the top of El Montana.
 The trail starts at Scorpion Campground on Santa Cruz Island and gives sweeping views of China Bay.

 The islands can get hot and very exposed in the warmer summer months.
 Always be prepared with plenty of water and some good sunscreen.

 Want to call the islands home for a few days?
 Each of the five islands have their own established campground to check out.
 Since the islands do not allow any motor vehicles, these campgrounds all require a bit of a hike, carrying all your gear, in order to enjoy.

-Scorpion Canyon on Santa Cruz is the largest campground with 31 sites in total, each able to host 6-15 campers.
+Scorpion Canyon on Santa Cruz Island is the largest campground with 31 sites in total, each able to host 6-15 campers.
 This easy access campground is a nice flat half a mile trek from the pier.
 But beware!
 Crafty critters such as foxes and ravens are capable of opening zippers so securing your storage with safety pins, twist ties, paper clips, and small carabiners are recommended.
 Amenities include picnic table, food storage box, potable water, and pit toilet.

 For those backcountry lovers, backcountry camping is available on Santa Cruz Island and Santa Rosa Island.
 The permits are limited so be sure to make your reservations online.